Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 console.log(numbers.indexOf(6)) // -> -1
 ```

-Check an element if it exist in an array.
+Check if an element exists in an array.

 - Check items in a list